adderbyte/GYM_XPLANE_ML/gym_xplane_final_version/gym_xplane/Readme.md

     cd Examples
     sudo  /path/to/anaconda/python3.6  random_agent.py
     ```
-    for example a typical conda python path is /home/cat/anaconda3/envs/cat/bin/python3.6 .

-   In the random_example script you have the following configuration.
-    ```
-    sudo /home/cat/anaconda3/envs/cat7/bin/python3.7  random_agent.py
-    ```

-   It is possible to configure a new python xplane connector as desired - thus replacing the client.
-The general pattern would be as in the pyxpc.py file.
-As a minimum a socket connection should be defined  together with a function to get states and send actions.

 ### TO DO
    Update reward function.
 (You could define your reward function for your custom scenario too)